TobiasJacob/gcrdeviceconfigurator/README.md

 # Get closer Racing Device configurator

 This is the configuration Software for the GetCloserRacing pedals.
+It is fully open source.
+Feel free to submit pull requests or fiddle with the presets.

 ![Demo](docs/Demo.png)

-It is written for this PCB Board I designed:
+It works with the GetCloserRacing Box:

 ![Demo](docs/GameController.png)